Farmer-Eds-Shed/Vintage-Club/README.md

 https://farmer-eds-shed.github.io/Vintage-Club/index.html

 The Meath Vintage Club website is a landing page for vintage owners and enthusiasts.
-Users of the site will be able to signup for club membership, get contact details and details of upcoming events.
+Users of the site will be able to signup for club membership, get links to the clubs social media, details of upcoming events and view a gallery of members vehicles at events, working or being worked on.

 ![Responsive Mockup](https://farmer-eds-shed.github.io/Vintage-Club/media/responsive-site.png)